 Key Driver Analysis Skill

-Key Driver Analysis: Understand why a metric changed between two time periods.
-Identifies which dimensions (regions, products, categories, segments) contributed most to revenue growth, sales drops, or other period-over-period changes.
+This skill helps you understand why a metric changed between two time periods.
+It identifies which dimensions (regions, products, categories, segments) contributed most to revenue growth, sales drops, or other period-over-period changes.

 How It Works